cedowens/Swift-Attack/README.md

 - I also did not include any persistence items, since in my opinion it is best to just clone and test persistence using Leo Pitt's persistent JXA repo https://github.com/D00MFist/PersistentJXA.
 This repo is by far the most comprehensive and current repo that I know of for macOS persistence.

+- I recently ported some of the PersistentJXA repos over to Swift: https://github.com/cedowens/Persistent-Swift

 ## Unit Tests Included:

 - Prompt using osascript binary